govCMS/dvf/README.md

 ## DVF core development

-Development of govCMS8 is currently occurring over at [GitHub](https://github.com/govCMS/dvf)
+Development of DVF is currently occurring over at [GitHub](https://github.com/govCMS/dvf)

 Issues are ideally logged in the [Github issue queue](https://github.com/govCMS/dvf/issues) but we also monitor the [Drupal issue queue](https://www.drupal.org/project/issues/dvf)